+34 620 10 75 37info@nanbiosis.com

 Read More

 U26-S02.
-NMR experiments in solid state & micro MRI 9.4T
+NMR experiments in solid state

 NMR experiments in solid state

 The service is intended for the determination of the structure of insoluble organic compounds, inorganic materials, nanomaterials, Studies of their modifications.
-Thanks to a 9.4 T solid nmr equipment
+Thanks to a 9.4 T solid NMR equipment.

 Customer benefits